Workflow Automation

 What is Workflow Automation?

 Workflow, sometimes referred to as business process management in the accounts payable world, follows the required tasks needed to approve a payment to a vendor or creditor based on a predetermined set of rules.
 These rules can range from highly complex to fairly simplistic depending on the nature of the AP process.
-These rules automatically evaluate multiple criteria to determine the flow of data and documents for review and approval before being automatically uploaded into the ERP or financial system.
+These rules automatically evaluate multiple criteria to determine the flow of data and documents for review and approval.
+Then, invoices upload to the ERP or financial system.
 Workflow automation is the process of ensuring that the required tasks are completed seamlessly and with as few touches as possible.
-Automating otherwise manual workflows can reduce the burden on resources which leads to errors and complications.
+Automating otherwise manual workflows can reduce the burden on resources, which leads to errors and complications.

 Why is it Important?